Arity: Binary

 Most operators encountered in programming and mathematics are of the binary form.
 For both programming and mathematics, these include the multiplication operator, the radix operator, the often omitted exponentiation operator, the logarithm operator, the addition operator, and the division operator.
 Logical predicates such as OR, XOR, AND, IMP are typically used as binary operators with two distinct operands.
 In CISC architectures, it is common to have two source operands (and store result in one of them).

 Ternary

 The computer programming language C and its various descendants (including C++, C#, Java, Julia, Perl, and others) provide the ternary conditional operator ?:.
 The first operand (the condition) is evaluated, and if it is true, the result of the entire expression is the value of the second operand, otherwise it is the value of the third operand.
+This operator has a lazy or 'shortcut' evaluation strategy that does not evaluate whichever of the second and third arguments is not used.
+Some functional programming languages, such as Agda, have such an evaluation strategy for all functions and consequently implement if...then...else as an ordinary function; several others, such as Haskell, can do this but for syntactic, performance or historical reasons choose to define keywords instead.

 The Python language has a ternary conditional expression, x if C else y.
+In Elixir the equivalent would be if(C, do: x, else: y).

 The Forth language also contains a ternary operator, */, which multiplies the first two (one-cell) numbers, dividing by the third, with the intermediate result being a double cell number.
 This is used when the intermediate result would overflow a single cell.

 The Unix dc calculator has several ternary operators, such as |, which will pop three values from the stack and efficiently compute $x^y \bmod z$ with arbitrary precision.